cockroachdb/docs/src/current/cockroachcloud/resource-usage-basic.md

 Maintaining fewer than five active connections is recommended for most workloads.
 To diagnose excessive connections, navigate to your cluster's **Metrics** page, [**Monitor SQL Activity** tab]({% link cockroachcloud/metrics-monitor-sql-activity.md %}) in the {{ site.data.products.cloud }} Console.
 The **SQL Connection Attempts** chart displays new SQL connection attempts over time.

 [Connection pooling]({% link {{site.current_cloud_version}}/connection-pooling.md %}) is the recommended way to manage the number of connections for many workloads.
-To read more about connection pooling, see our [What is Connection Pooling, and Why Should You Care](https://www.cockroachlabs.com/blog/what-is-connection-pooling/) blog post.
+To read more about connection pooling, see [What is Connection Pooling, and Why Should You Care](https://www.cockroachlabs.com/blog/what-is-connection-pooling/).

 ### Excessive data egress